Displaced aggression: Cichlid fish

-People
+In humans

 Displaced aggression is not only experienced by animals; it is also experienced by humans.
 It may also take the form of scapegoating.
 Much like redirected aggression in animals a target of aggression or provocation directs their anger at a third party.
 Usually this is because it is either not possible or perhaps unwise to return or direct aggression to the original source of provocation.
 In example, a victim attacks an uninvolved third party who had little to do with the victimization.
 Often the target of redirected aggression is a weaker or smaller person.

 Displaced aggression can take the form of domestic violence.
 In the United States, ten million people per year—one in three women and one in ten men 18 years of age or older—experience domestic violence.
+Domestic abusers have been found to display this aggression when they are stressed or provoked and rumination plays a vital role in higher levels of aggression.
+Rumination is the repetitive dwelling on negative emotions and what caused their negative feelings.

+This type of thinking is also involved in mood disorders like depression and anxiety.
+Those that have depression often experience rumination by repeatedly thinking and dwelling on their depressive symptoms and the causes of their symptoms leading to a lack of control of their mental states.
+This can also be seen in individuals who experience anxiety as rumination is often one of the many symptoms of this disorder.
+Because there is relationship between these disorders and rumination, individuals who suffer from them will often have bouts of displaced aggression as a result of them not having full control over their thoughts and emotions.